-- There was further progress on implementation of the Primary Care Improvement Plan which focuses on a new contract which moves away from patients always accessing services via a GP consultation.
-In future GP Practices will provide patient consultations via a skill mix of professionals with the GPs being freed up to concentrate on areas of more complex care.
-As part of the new Contract, a Memorandum of Understanding (MOU), was published that outlined six specific key areas of change that were to be implemented by 2021 which would allow the new multi-disciplinary way of working within GP Practices to be in place. - A pilot project was approved for two years in regard to developing Distress Brief Intervention (DBI) locally.
+- There was further progress on implementation of the Primary Care Improvement Plan.
+In June 2021 the Orkney IJB approved the commissioning of additional services within Pharmacotherapy, Community Treatment and Care, additional Community Link Workers and approval of the establishment of a Vaccine Transformation Programme. - A pilot project was approved for two years in regard to developing Distress Brief Intervention (DBI) locally.
 DBIs are an innovative way of supporting people in distress.
 It is proposed that through the multiagency/organisation collaboration and coproduction in Orkney a direct referral pathway from the Emergency Department, Primary Care, Police Scotland and Scottish Ambulance Service is developed and tested, using a phased approach across Orkney Mainland and the Isles. - In regard to the National Mental Health Strategy Action 15 funding it was recognised that some of the original proposals submitted in October 2018 needed to be amended.
 After consultation with GPs, there was an agreement for the final year of funding to be used differently.
 The aim of this funding is to try and increase mental health staffing by 800 across Scotland. - The Orkney IJB approved a number of posts for Child and Adolescent Mental Health Services (CAMHS) through the Mental Health Recovery and Renewal Fund.
 This fund is to be used for the implementation of the CAMHS specification, expanding CAMHS up to age 25 and year 1 of 2-year funding to support clearing waiting times backlogs for CAMHS and Psychological Therapies. - MacMillan Cancer Support has approached the Orkney, Shetland and Western Isles Health and Social Care Partnerships, seeking to implement the Improving Cancer Journey model.
-This will be a partnership arrangement between MacMillan and the three island Health and Social Care Partnerships, through the investment of £900,000 covering a three-year programme. - The evaluation of the Home First Service project was extremely positive and therefore was approved as a permanent service in March 2022.
-This service is a discharge to assess model offering up to six weeks of reablement support to enable timely discharge from the hospital and the opportunity to assess patients in their own home. - Following on from the inspection report in 2019 relating to children and young people in need of care and protection in Orkney, there have been regular reports to the Orkney IJB on progress that has been made on the core areas of the improvement plan. - In regards to governance arrangements there was recognition that some of the documents needed to be refreshed which included a refreshed Risk Management Strategy, an updated Role Descriptor for IJB Members and appointment of new Stakeholder Members, a revised Complaints Handling Procedure, appointment of new Chief Internal Auditor, Communications and Engagement Strategy, Orkney

-Alcohol and Drugs Partnership Strategy and Operational Framework and Scheme of Delegation, Performance Management Framework, Climate Change Duties, Review of Sub Committees, Records Management Plan and Code of Conduct.
+This is a partnership arrangement between MacMillan and the three island Health and Social Care Partnerships, through the investment of £900,000 covering a three-year programme. - The evaluation of the Home First Service project was extremely positive and therefore was approved as a permanent service in March 2022.
+This service is a discharge to assess model offering up to six weeks of reablement support to enable timely discharge from the hospital and the opportunity to assess patients in their own home. - Following on from the inspection report in 2019 relating to children and young people in need of care and protection in Orkney, there have been regular reports to the Orkney IJB on progress that has been made on the core areas of the improvement plan. - A significant number of governance documents were refreshed throughout the year which include the refreshed Risk Management Strategy, an updated Role Descriptor for IJB Members and appointment of new Stakeholder Members, a revised Complaints Handling Procedure, appointment of new Chief Internal Auditor, Communications and Engagement Strategy, Orkney Alcohol and Drugs Partnership Strategy and Operational Framework and Scheme of Delegation, Performance Management Framework, Climate Change Duties, Review of Sub Committees, Records Management Plan and Code of Conduct.